MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ![Viva admin page](/Viva/media/engage/campaigns/create-campaign-button.png)

-## Creating a campaign
+## Create a campaign

 1. Select **Create campaign** from the top right corner of the campaign dashboard.
-2. Fill in the fields according to your campaign goals.
+2. Fill in the fields according to your campaign goals. **Campaign name** and **Campaign hashtag** are required to successfully create your campaign.
+The campaign name will only appear in the campaign management dashboard and the campaign hashtag will appear on the campaign landing page. **Default publisher** only supports discussion, question, praise, and poll type.
 3. Select **Confirm** when you are ready to enter the draft state.

 ![View of the Campaign creation form](/Viva/media/engage/campaigns/create-campaign-new-campaign-modal.png)

 Campaign hashtags are used as the binding element for all campaign content, meaning any posted content containing the campaign hashtag will populate to the campaign landing page and will be included in campaign analytics.

-> [!NOTE]
-> **Campaign name** and **Campaign hashtag** are required to successfully create your campaign.
-The campaign name will only appear in the campaign management dashboard and the campaign hashtag will appear on the campaign landing page. **Default publisher** only supports discussion, question, praise, and poll type.

 ## Corporate communicator privileges

-Corporate communicators can manage campaigns via:
+Corporate communicators can manage campaigns by:
-- Publishing Draft campaigns to be **Active** and viewable to all users in the network
+- Publishing campaigns to be **Active** and viewable to all users in the network
 - Setting **Active** campaigns to **Ended** once a campaign is finished
 - Re-publishing **Ended** campaigns to be **Active** again for reoccurring campaigns
 - Deleting campaigns that are not relevant or were made by mistake